ahmad18/react-native-movies-app/README.md

 # React-Native-Movie-App
-React native demo movie app
+React native demo movie app for iOS and Android